-Motor vehicle accidents often cause some degree of injury and property damage.
-Regardless of how minor or major any accident you may be in is, keep the following information in mind to improve the outcome.
+Motor vehicle crashes often cause some degree of injury and property damage.
+Regardless of how minor or major any crash you may be in, keep the following information in mind to improve the outcome.

 Keep an emergency kit

-You should always be ready for a car accident.
-Prepare an emergency kit that has batteries, blankets, water, flares, a first aid kit, notepad, pen, flashlight, camera and spare cellphone.
+You should always be ready for a car crash.
+Prepare a secure emergency kit that contains batteries, blankets, water, flares, reflectors, a first aid kit, notepad, pen, flashlight, camera, and spare cellphone.
 Always keep the kit in the backseat or trunk of your car so you can grab it easily when necessary.

 Assess the situation

-Immediately after impact, you should assess yourself, passengers and surroundings.
-Put on your car’s hazard lights.
-If you feel well enough to move, and it is safe enough for you to do so, get out of your vehicle and put up flares around your vehicle to alert other drivers to avoid the scene.
+Immediately after impact, you should assess yourself, passengers, and surroundings.
+Turn on your car’s hazard lights.
+If you feel well enough to move, and it is safe enough for you to do so, get out of your vehicle and place flares around your vehicle to alert other drivers to avoid the scene.

 Call the authorities

 Use your cellphone to contact the police.
 Inform them of your location and situation.
 Be sure to let them know if you or your passengers are injured or if anyone is unconscious.
-Give a statement regarding the accident to the police.
+The information you provide to the emergency operator will impact whether or not an ambulance is dispatched to the scene, which in turn can save lives when every second counts.
+Give a statement regarding the collision to the police.
 Do not say anything that puts you at fault.

 Get the necessary information

-While you wait for the police, fire department and EMTs, take pictures of each driver’s license, registration and insurance cards and their phone numbers to keep as proof for your claim.
+While you wait for the police, fire department and EMTs, take pictures of each driver’s license, registration, and insurance cards and their phone numbers to keep as proof for your claim.
 Be sure to get photos of the back and front of those documents.
+Also make sure to take some photos of the damage to the vehicles and the surrounding area.
+Modern smartphones allow practically limitless ability to take photos, so feel free to take plenty of photos.

 Get medical treatment

 Get medical attention on the scene and from the emergency room.
 You might not feel the effects of possible injuries right away.
+Even some serious injuries may take days before symptoms fully develop.
 Also, there may be physical and emotional trauma you are unaware of.
-Professional medical treatment is necessary to establish a record of any injuries and to protect you from further trauma that may claim your life.
-If you feel odd or experience more pain, bruising, confusion, irritability, vision and personality changes, you should go back to the emergency room to rule out hidden injuries and traumatic brain injury.
+Professional medical treatment is necessary to establish a record of any injuries onset because of the crash, and to protect you from further trauma that may claim your life.
+If you feel odd or experience more pain, bruising, confusion, irritability, effects on vision, or personality changes; you should go back to the emergency room to rule out hidden injuries and traumatic brain injury, and schedule a follow-up visit with your primary care provider.

-Car accidents are not always easy to recover from.
+Car crashes are not always easy to recover from.
 Depending on the extent of your injuries and property damage, you may qualify for compensation from the responsible party.
-If you have been injured and need legal guidance from an attorney who will protect your interests, contact the Klampe Law Firm to discuss your case.
+If you have been injured and need legal guidance from an attorney who will protect your interests, contact Klampe Law Firm LLC to discuss your case free of charge.